lilypadvers/Source/README.md

+# Lilypad Versions
+The source code of all Lilypad versions.
 # Dear Microsoft:
+1. This is modified code.
+2. All rights go to Microsoft and Mojang
-You can not take this down for three reasons.
+3. I am not using this for commerical use
-1. The source code is for development purposes only.
-2. The source code is modified.
-3. This is not commercial and I'm not making a single cent.
-Thank you Microsoft for reading this!